Clean & Safe Itineraries: Spring Edition

 Always Time for Play

 There’s always more time for play, and spring in Chattanooga is full of action.
 The Creative Discovery Museum is a great escape for all ages up to about 12.
 Besides a two-story water play section and a simulated archeological dig, kids can explore the spring exhibit, the Great Indoors.
 Learn to put up a tent and other sometimes daunting but useful need-to-know tips to explore the outdoors (or your backyard).
 Don’t forget to register online for your timed ticket in advance.

 For the daring, try scaling the outside wall at High Point Climbing and Fitness, a premier rock climbing facility.
 High Point caters to beginners as well as the advanced climbers, all right in the heart of downtown.

-Nearby, a Chattanooga Lookouts baseball game (April-September*) is the perfect way to unwind on a warm spring night. (*Check schedule online due to changes amid COVID).
+Nearby, a Chattanooga Lookouts baseball game (April-September*) is the perfect way to unwind on a warm spring night. (*Check the schedule online).

 A Walk Through History

 You could have a full day of interactive learning as history lessons abound in Chattanooga.
 Tour the new Charles H. Coolidge National Medal of Honor Heritage Center to learn how the first medals were awarded for actions during the Civil War in Chattanooga.

 Civil War history continues at the Chickamauga Battlefield and Lookout Mountain’s Point Park.
 Both are units of the Chickamauga and Chattanooga National Military Park and provide endless outdoor opportunities from trails for biking and running to scenic overlooks.